Table of Contents

 - But, since you have a C-arm as guidance if you have a large target interspace, you could start just above it and go “down the barrel” to get straight into the epidural space.

 - Likewise if you are trying to “lateralize” the medication spread you can start on one side and enter the epidural space to one side.
-Likewise, entering paramedian to the spinous processes allows you to have less bony structures in the path of the needle.
+Also, entering paramedian to the spinous processes allows you to have less bony structures in the path of the needle.

 - Once you choose an entry point, you can localize the skin and advance the need to anesthetize the subcutaneous tissue.